+Extinguishing media

-Extinguishing media Water spray or fog.
-Foam Dry chemical powder.
-BCF (where regulations permit). ▶ Carbon dioxide.
-Special hazards arising from the substrate or mixture Fire Incompatibility None known Advice for firefighters Alert Fire Brigade and tell them location and nature of hazard.
+Water spray or fog.
+Foam.
+Dry chemical powder.
+BCF (where regulations permit).
+Carbon dioxide. -- --

+Special hazards arising from the substrate or mixture

-- Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area.
-Fire Fighting - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ▶ Equipment should be thoroughly decontaminated after use
+Fire Incompatibility None known.
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers form path of fire.
+Equipment should be thoroughly decontaminated after use.
+Fire/Explosion Hazard Non combustible.
+Not considered a significant fire risk, however containers may burn.
+Decomposition may produce toxic fumes of: nitrogen oxides (NOx)

-Fire/Explosion Hazard

-▶ Not considered a significant fire risk, however containers may burn.

-Decomposition may produce toxic fumes of:

-nitrogen oxides (NOx)